 Ms Alio: All that remains is the crown of Queen Constance, wife of Frederick II, and the gold pendant of Margaret of Navare that once held the relics of Thomas Becket, whose nephews lived in Palermo for a short time.
 The crown is here, the pendant is in New York.

 Interviewer: To some readers, you've become the "face" of Sicilian women's history.

 Ms Alio: By default.
 I've never sought fame.
 What's happened is that most of the women here in Sicily writing our history write in Italian and don't speak much English.
 Except for me, those writing in English – who may not be Sicilian themselves – live abroad.
-Women of Sicily, a short, simple introduction intended for the general market, didn't cover any new ground in terms of scholarship.
+Women of Sicily, a short, simple introduction written for the general market, didn't cover much new ground in terms of scholarship.
 But nothing like it had been written in English and it has sold extremely well.
-So more people know about me than they do about "Professor XYZ," who has written maybe one or two good, but highly-specialised, monographs and teaches in Omaha, or wherever she could get a tenure-track position.
-Not that there's anything wrong with that, or with Omaha.
+So more people know about me than they do about "Professor XYZ," who has written maybe one or two good, but highly-specialised, monographs and teaches in Alaska, or wherever she could get a tenure-track position.
+Not that there's anything wrong with that, or with Alaska.
 It's important for foreigners to learn about Sicily, and that means studying about it in other countries, but it's important to see the place if you want to learn about its people.
 My books concentrate on the people.

 Interviewer: Living here must be a benefit to your work.